k-shiman/awacado/README.md

 · echo  : Replies with your input!

-· chat  : Responds to user prompts with random messages.
+· chat  : Responds to user prompts with random messages(Note: in progress).

 The bot's files are organized into separate folders, making it easy to create, modify, and delete commands and features without interfering with existing functionality.
 The use of the discord.js library simplifies the interaction with the Discord API, making it easier for developers to create custom commands and automate tasks on the platform.